Between your faith and my Glock 9mm, I take my Glock.

 - A Counter-Terrorist onlynote weapon in Counter-Strike.
 Even though it's considered underpowered and overpriced by most of the players, its accuracy makes it popular for Cherry Tapping via headshots.
 That and it was one of the few small arms (alongside the Desert Eagle) that would punch through armor easily.

-- It became much more popular with Global Offensive, when it became cheaper and more powerful; combined with the reduced accuracy and increased price of the Desert Eagle, it is now considered one of the best pistols in the game.
+- It became much more popular with Global Offensive, when it became cheaper and more powerful.
+Previously a headshot wouldn't be a One-Hit Kill against someone even if they had no helmet, now it is even if they do.
+Combined with the reduced accuracy and increased price of the Desert Eagle, it is now considered one of the best pistols in the game.

 - Rainbow Six 3: Raven Shield adds a version of the Five-seveN with an external hammer (the real gun is striker-fired).